 The subtraction returned a number that is not meaningful.
-Actually, it represents the difference in serial numbers of these two dates.
-As we know, Excel stores date as a serial number that starts from 1 at the date 1/1/1900.
+It represents the difference in serial numbers of these two dates.
+Excel stores date as a serial number that starts from 1 at the date 1/1/1900.
 So, this output number means there was a total of 2077.43 days elapsed in WW2.

-The TODAY function in Excel returns the current date displayed on the worksheet.
-Here in cell C3, we stored the starting date of summer Olympic 2024.
-In cell C4, we used the following formula to find the number of days left to start Olympic 2024 from today’s date.
+In cell C4, we used the following formula to find the number of days left to start Olympic 2024 from today’s date:

 =(C3-TODAY())